After reviewing thousands of web sites over the years, I have come to the conclusion that many business web sites are missing the boat.

 Take some time to really look at your site.
 Compare it to sites that you feel look professional.
 Time your site’s load time — your customers won’t wait.
 Their time is valuable.

 The simple, well designed sites make the sales.
 If your sales aren’t what you had hoped, take some time to seriously evaluate your site and make some changes before spending your time and money on advertising and marketing.
-You may be pleasantly surprised.
+You may be pleasantly surprises.